smittytone/PreviewYaml/README.md

 PreviewYaml currently expects files to be encoded in UTF-8.

-Certain YAML features — custom tags — are not as yet correctly rendered by PreviewYAML’s YAML library.
+Certain YAML features — custom tags — are not as yet correctly rendered by *PreviewYAML*’s YAML library.

-A YAML file containing `.nan`, `.inf` and/or `-.inf` values will prevent PreviewYAML from rendering the file.
-This is under investigation.

 Comments are not rendered.

 ## Source Code ##

-This repository contains the primary source code for PreviewYaml.
+This repository contains the primary source code for *PreviewYaml*.
 Certain graphical assets and data files are not included, but are required to build the application.
-To build PreviewYaml from scratch, you will need to examine the source code and add these files yourself.
+To build *PreviewYaml* from scratch, you will need to examine the source code and add these files yourself.

+## Contributions ##

+Contributions are welcome, but pull requestss can only be accepted when they target the `develop` branch.
+PRs targetting `main` will be rejected.

+Contributions will only be accepted if they code they contain is licensed under the terms of [the MIT Licence](#LICENSE.md)

-## Release Notes
+## Release Notes ##

 - 1.2.0 *Unreleased*
     - Add sort keys and show key colon marker prefs.